Brunight/death-world/README.md

 - `default` will create a new world on player death;
 - `killall` will kill everyone, but current world and progress is kept.
+- `none` will do nothing, and won't track deaths.

 See more details about modes above.
 Defaults to `default`.